 Description

-This low carb strawberry swirl cheesecake has a lush, creamy texture and a beautiful flavor with notes of lemon and sweet berries.
+This keto strawberry cheesecake has a lush, creamy texture and a beautiful flavor with notes of lemon and sweet berries.
 The coconut crust is perfection.
+Low carb and gluten free

 Ingredients